A successful field trip takes detailed planning. Follow these steps for a smooth day away that’s memorable for all the right reasons.

 - What will the students do and learn on the trip?

-In this information-gathering phase look for a field trip experience that will meet your educational goals while conforming to your school’s policies and procedures for trips away from school.
+In this information-gathering phase look for a field trip experience that will meet your educational goals while conforming to your school’s policies and procedures for trips away.

 - Consult the school or district calendar to avoid scheduling conflicts.